-OTHER DECISION (a) What is the Act/Decision being made?
-Recommendation A relates to Council entering into an agreement for lease for Metro B 2BK1 tenancy.
-Recommendation B relates to Council entering into a lease for Metro B 2BK1 tenancy.
-Recommendation C outlines how Council will apply a ministerial exemption to the disposal of a leasehold interest in the Metro B building.
+HUMAN RIGHTS IMPACTS OTHER DECISION (a) What is the Act/Decision being made?
+Recommendation A relates to Council entering into an agreement for lease and an incentive deed for Metro B 2B08/09 tenancy.
+Recommendation B relates to Council entering into a lease for Metro B 2B08/09 tenancy.
+Recommendation C outlines how Council will apply a ministerial exemption to the disposal of a leasehold interest in the Metro B Building.
 Recommendation D delegates to the CEO the power to execute related lease documentation.
-Recommendation E relates to the provision of an update on related matters to council. (b) What human rights are affected?
+Recommendation E relates to the provision of an update to council. (b) What human rights are affected?
 No human rights are affected by this decision.
 This is because the prospective lessee is a company (only individuals have human rights).